luost26/prexsyn/README.md

 ## Usage

 Please refer to the [documentation](https://prexsyn.readthedocs.io) for detailed usage instructions on installation, data setup, reproducibility, and customization.

+## Upgrade to PrexSyn v1

+We have substantially refactored both the PrexSyn codebase and the [PrexSyn Engine](https://github.com/luost26/prexsyn-engine) to improve usability, performance, and extensibility.
+Key updates include:

+- ✅ **Improved usability:** PrexSyn Engine is now available via PyPI.
+- ✅ **Higher performance and stability:** Data generation is now approximately 2× faster than reported in the paper, with improved robustness thanks to a more reliable compilation pipeline.
+- ✅ **Greater flexibility:** Chemical space definitions and training workflows are now easier to customize for new use cases.
+- ✅ **Cleaner interfaces:** Simplified and more consistent APIs for projection, fingerprint/descriptor-based generation, and sampling.
+- [ ] Migrate molecular sampling benchmarks to the new codebase.

+**Note:** Some features described in the original paper (mostly property-based queries) are no longer supported in the current version of PrexSyn.
+If you need these features, please use the [v0 branch](https://github.com/luost26/prexsyn/tree/dev-v0).

 ## Citation